-Container-Optimized OS from Google is an operating system image for your Compute Engine VMs that is optimized for running Docker containers.
+Container-Optimized OS from Google is an operating system image for your Compute Engine VMs that is optimized for running containers.
 Container-Optimized OS is maintained by Google and based on the open source Chromium OS project.
-With Container-Optimized OS, you can bring up your Docker containers on Google Cloud Platform quickly, efficiently, and securely.
+With Container-Optimized OS, you can bring up your containers on Google Cloud Platform quickly, efficiently, and securely.

 Features and Benefits

 - Run Containers Out of the Box: Container-Optimized OS instances come

 pre-installed with the Docker and containerd runtimes and